 - The leave/sabbatical does not exceed 24 months. - The employer continues to make premium payments. - The College has written documentation identifying that the leave/sabbatical has been approved by the President and notification given to the Board of Directors.

 b.
 Other Leaves of Absence With Pay

-Jury Duty: When called for jury duty, faculty members will be granted a leave of absence and will be compensated by the College.
+When called for jury duty, faculty members will be granted a leave of absence and will be compensated by the College for the difference between their regular compensation and jury pay.